FishOfPrey/Salesforce_Conventions/README.md

 ### Variables

-Except for constants, all instance, class, and class variables are in mixed case with a lowercase rst letter.
+Except for constants, all instance, class, and class variables are in mixed case with a lowercase first letter.
 Internal words start with capital letters.
+AKA: [Lower Camel](http://wiki.c2.com/?LowerCamelCase)

 Variable names should be short yet meaningful.
 The choice of a variable name should be mnemonic— that is, designed to indicate to the casual observer the intent of its use.
 One-character variable names should be avoided except for temporary “throwaway” variables.
 Common names for temporary variables are i, j, k, m, and n for integers; c, d, and e for characters.